maugli84/openCV/README.md

 # openCV
-for my job/ Recogniztion ECU in the box
+for my job.
+Recogniztion ECU in the box